cassandradanger/madlibs/README.md

 The next step is to create a "get" request in our app.js.
 Each specific "get" request will fire off when a certain type of word's button is clicked.
 There will be several "get" requests, one for each type of word....or you could create a function that loops through the options and only hardcore one "get" request with variables.

 With the data received from that get request, we can perform a randomization function to grab a random word from the returned object.
 We will then append that word to the DOM.
 It should take the place of the button that was clicked.

+HARD MODE:
+Don't clear out the button, just replace the text, so the user can keep clicking the button to keep changing the word.

+PRO MODE:
+Add jQuery animation to the buttons and words.